wpswings/pdf-generator-for-wp/README.txt

 == Changelog ==

+= 1.2.0 - Released on 14 April  2023 =
+* New: Compatible with the latest WP (6.2.0) and WC (7.5.1)
+* Enhancement: Dompdf library updated( 2.0.2 )

+= 1.1.4 - Released on 17 March 2023 =
+* New: Compatible with the latest WP (6.1.1) and WC (7.5.0)
+* Fix: Returning image id's issue if images are saved on different keys

 = 1.1.3 - Released on 14 February 2023 =
 * New: Compatible with the latest WP and WC

 = 1.1.2 - Released on 13 January 2023 =
 * New: Compatible with the latest WP and WC
 * Fix: Security issue fixes

 = 1.1.1 - Released on 23 November 2022 =

-* New: Compatible with latest WP and WC
+* New: Compatible with the latest WP and WC
 * Fix: For showing gallery images row-wise in the default template you need to check the checkbox provided inside the body tab

 = 1.1.0 - Released on 27 September 2022 =

-* New: Compatible with latest WP and WC
+* New: Compatible with the latest WP and WC
 * New: Compatible with php8
 * New: Show pdf icon based on the selected user roles
 * Fix: Minor bug fixes (font and template issues)

 = 1.0.9 - Released on 21 July 2022 =
 * New: Export PDF( Post, Pages and Product) in  Bulk  from Admin Dashboard
 * Fix:  Minor Bug Fixes

 = 1.0.8 - Released on 26 June 2022 =
 * New: Added Footer Customization (Author, Date and Title)
 * New: Added Show Multiple Images In A Single Row
 * New: Added Show Meta Fields Row Wise